meyerclemon/BEEP_BOOP/README.md

    Input: "4"
    Output: 4

-*The program returns a range of numbers from 0 to the users inputted number
+*The program returns a range of numbers from 0 to the user's inputted number
     Input: "4"
     Output: "0, 1, 2, 3, 4"